kosukeimai/qss/README.md

 6. [Probability](PROBABILITY)
 7. [Uncertainty](UNCERTAINTY)

 The data and code in this repository are also available as an R package [`qss`](https://github.com/kosukeimai/qss-package).
-To install this package, use the followign command:
+To install this package, use the following command:

     install.packages("devtools") # if you have not installed devtools package already devtools::install_github("kosukeimai/qss-package")